slothbear/LCMax/readme.md

 ## installation instructions

 1. Close your Farmville window.
-1. Drag the link below to your bookmark bar
+1. Drag the link below to your bookmarks bar.
-(or anywhere in your bookmarks).
   * NOTE: Don't click the link.
 That does nothing.
 Drag it.
   * If that doesn't make sense watch this [tutorial video](https://www.youtube.com/watch?v=-E6h7Z5fPlg) that demonstrates the dragging process.
-1. Open Farmville (and wait for it to settle in).
+1. Open Farmville.
 1. Click the **LCmax** bookmark in your bookmarks bar.

 ### Drag the link below to your bookmark bar: